Last Updated on

-He also makes the distinction between positive psychology and ‘happyology’, stating that positive psychology is not about hedonism but instead it is about finding “meaning in those happy and unhappy moments.”
-In addition, rather than finding shortcuts for happiness and well-being through comfort, joy, rapture, and ecstasy, the aim behind authentic happiness is to find your strength and virtue, which is further discussed in part two.
+In his book, he writes that positive psychology is not about hedonism and excess, but rather about finding “meaning in those happy and unhappy moments.”
+Rather than finding shortcuts for happiness and well-being, the aim of authentic happiness is to find your strength and virtue.

-Positive feelings are states, which last for a finite amount of time, while positive character or traits “recur across time and different situations.”
+To distinguish terms, positive feelings are states that last for a finite amount of time, while positive character or traits “recur across time and different situations.”

-Positive traits such as gratitude, optimism, altruism, humor, the 24 traits, plus the 6 core virtues (wisdom, courage, love, humanity, justice, temperance, spirituality, and transcendence) can lead to an increase in well-being.
+Positive traits such as gratitude, optimism, altruism, humor, the 24 traits, plus the 6 core virtues (wisdom, courage, love, humanity, justice, temperance, spirituality, and transcendence) can increase well-being.

-Positive emotions play the opposite role, helping us to “broaden our abiding intellectual, physical, and social resources, building up reserves we can draw upon when a threat or opportunity presents itself’.”
+Positive emotions play the opposite role: they help us “broaden our abiding intellectual, physical, and social resources, building up reserves we can draw upon when a threat or opportunity presents itself.”

-People with high positive affect do not feel good all the time but they feel good more often than those who don’t.
-Based on Barbara Fredrickson’s theory, positive emotion can also undo the negative emotions
+People with high positive affect do not feel good all the time, but they do feel good more often.
+Based on the research of Barbara Fredrickson, positive emotion can also undo negative emotions.

 Strength and Virtue

 Throughout the history of psychology, little research has been conducted on character except through personality studies.
 Without knowing our strengths, how can we know our character?

 “Authentic happiness comes from identifying and cultivating your most fundamental strengths and using them every day in work, love, play, and parenting.”